shashankpal1505/stock-portfolio-tracker/README.md

 # stock-portfolio-tracker
 A real-time stock P&L and Target price calculator built with Python, yfinance and tkinter.
 For traders is very good since they do frequent trades.
+Track stocks by percentage are more comfortable than value.
 User Input --
 Stocks Symbol defined in NSE which are mostly normal stocks name other we can find on internet easily.
 Number of stocks.